 This chapel is the “twin” of the Chapel of St Gabriel on the south side of the crypt.

-The carvings on the capitals of the columns are some of the most elaborate and along with those in the St Gabriel chapel are considered to be among the finest Romanesque sculpture in existence.
+The carved capitals of the columns are some of the most elaborate and along with those in the St Gabriel chapel are considered to be among the finest Romanesque sculpture in existence.
 The pillars in the Western Crypt and in these two side chapels were once as richly decorated as those that can still be seem on the walls and ceiling of the St Gabriel chapel.
 Originally, the pillars were just as colourful as the wall-paintings and there are still slight traces of colour if you look closely.

 The first of the two columns in the Holy Innocents features dragons on two sides and floral designs on the other two.
 In the 15th century, the apse of this chapel was replaced with a square perpendicular window.